UnbuiltAlmond8/DosndysWorld/README.md

 Note that the values in `moveset` have to be of valid keyboard key names that the Python `keyboard` module can use.
 For the values in `skillcheck`, they are measured in characters with the exception of `speed` which is measured as the denominator of a fraction of a second.

-The `global.json` file must exist in the root and conform to valid JSON schema, otherwise you will get the error `global.json either does not exist or does not conform to valid JSON`.
+The `global.json` file must exist in `./dosndys` and conform to valid JSON schema, otherwise you will get the error `global.json either does not exist or does not conform to valid JSON`.
 If this passes, but it does not conform to the schema described above, you will get the error `global.json does not conform to settings schema`.

 ## Notes about the game